 - Understand your home care before you leave the hospital—If you’re not sure about things like changes in medications or activity levels, find out before you leave.

 When your surgeon schedules your procedure, a representative from the Pre-admission Testing Center (PATC) will contact you to ask a series of health related questions to individualize your plan of care.
 If you need blood work or additional testing, we will schedule an appointment prior to surgery.

 We will ask you to arrive 1 ½ - 2-hours prior to your surgery start time.
-After you check-in at registration, you will be directed to the Day Surgery Center on the second floor of the hospital and escorted to your private room.
+After you check-in at the information desk, you will be directed to the Day Surgery Center on the first floor of the hospital and escorted to your private room.